 Three attractions in Charlottetown

-Prince Edward Islands capital Charlottetown is not big.
-No wonder, since the province of which she is the governing city is the smallest in Canada.
-Nevertheless, it has played an important role in the history of the country, where today's Canada was founded.
-And even so, the city offers some attractions that you should not miss during a visit.
-We visited three of them and introduce them a little bit closer.
-Our three attractions in Charlottetown that you should not miss are:
+Prince Edward Island's capital, Charlottetown, is not large.
+No wonder, since the province of which it is the seat of government is the smallest in Canada.
+Nevertheless, it played an important role in the history of the country: today's Canada was founded here.
+Therefore, the city offers some sights that you should not miss when visiting.
+We visited three of them and present them here in more detail.
+Our three must-see attractions in Charlottetown that you shouldn't miss are:

-For example, there's the Bonded Warehouse, a warehouse from the Canadian Prohibition era.
-Prince Edward Island was 1901's first Canadian province to ban the possession, manufacture, sale and consumption of alcoholic beverages.
-The officials of the city had a strict order to keep the population dry and seized all the alcohol they could get hold of.
-Every Monday morning, to the utmost displeasure of the spectators, the liquor was poured into pits in front of the warehouse.
-Despite the prohibition, however, alcohol was welcome for re-export in the city, so there was so much alcohol left in the warehouse for further transport that it could have turned the entire island population into a complete frenzy.
+For example, there is the Bonded Warehouse, a warehouse from the Prohibition era.
+In 1901, Prince Edward Island became the first Canadian province to legislate against the possession, manufacture, sale and consumption of alcoholic beverages.
+City officials were under strict orders to keep the population dry, so they confiscated all the alcohol they could get their hands on.
+Then, every Monday morning, to the dismay of onlookers, the liquor was poured into pits in front of the warehouse.
+Despite the ban, alcohol was welcome in the city for re-export, and so much alcohol was waiting in this warehouse to be transported onward that it could have intoxicated the entire island population.

-While most of the houses in this region are made of wood and have a colorful face in every possible color, even on the rainiest day, we discover in a side street the Gainsford House from the year 1833, which is the oldest brick building in the city.
-Unpainted, but with green plant decoration it stands out with its red brick facade out of the row of blue, red, gray or yellow wooden houses.
-As a history lover, the city's historic homes are among the top three attractions in Charlottetown.
+While most houses in this region are built of wood and come in all sorts of colors to brighten up even the rainiest day, down a side street is Gainsford House, built in 1833 and listed as the town's oldest brick building.
+Unplastered, but with green plant decorations, it stands out from the row of blue, red, gray or yellow wooden houses with its red brick facade.
+For history buffs, the city's historic homes are among the top three attractions in Charlottetown.

 The pedestrian area in Victoria Row and the Province House